Price: Free

+Sri Mariam Man temple is a must see for Hindu tourists visiting Bangkok.
 This temple’s full name is Wat Phra Si Maha Utama Devi.
-Outrageously colourful and interesting and over 100 years-old, the five-tiered Sri Mariam Man temple is a beautiful and striking mix of colours, shapes and deities.
-Built in the 1860s by Tamil migrants, the temple features a facade of interwoven Hindu deities in full colour.
+At over 100 years old, the five-tiered Sri Mariam Man temple is a beautiful and striking mix of colors, shapes and deities.
+Built in the 1860s by Tamil migrants, the temple features a facade of interwoven Hindu deities in full color.
 Most of the people at the temple are Indian but you’ll see plenty of Thai and Chinese devotees praying here too as the Hindu gods are just as important in their approach to religion.

 Buddhists see it as good karma to pray and give offerings and donations to Hindu gods and this is where you will see the flowers and the decorations sold at the flower market being put to use.